buptlishantao/xbob.paper.tpami2013/README.rst

 It is currently possible to reproduce the experiments on Multi-PIE using the PLDA algorithm.
-In particular, the Figure 2 of the article can be easily reproduced, by following the steps described below.
+In particular, the Figure 2 of the article can be easily reproduced, by following the steps described below, as well as the HTER reported on Table 3.

-It is also possible to reproduce the LBP histogram baseline using the Chi square distance for scoring.
-The experiments using the two other baseline systems reported on Table 3 may be integrated later on in this package, as well as the experiments on the LFW database.
+The experiments that make use of the LFW database may be integrated later on in this package.

 Note for Grid Users